hramzan01/project_market/README.md

 ## Getting Started

 ### Executing program
-To start using Project Zero, simply download the latest version from the repository and follow the installation instructions in the documentation.
+To start using Project Market, simply download the latest version from the repository and follow the installation instructions in the documentation.

 ### Dependencies
 ```bash